Vasquiinho/OpenSSL-GUI/README.md

 ***Important note regarding functionality implemented:** Some of the options of the different OpenSSL commands may require other options.
 This applications will not check most of them, because i don't know what command options require other options.
 If the application fails to execute with the configuration the user inserts, a popup will appear with the error message returned by openssl*

+***Also:** I'm new to OpenSSL, expect some missing validations (like specific file types needed for some commands, ...) or hints how to use the application*

 (reminder to complete readme sometime in the future)